 - Ensure a record of the personal outcomes for the supervisee from the session is placed on the Manager's supervision SharePoint site.
 Enable the Social Worker to contribute and agree to the record (Appendix 1: Supervision Record).

 9. Registration and Additional Policies and Guides

-Supervision and continuing professional development (CPD) is linked to a Social Workers continued registration with the Health & Care Professions Council (HCPC).
+Supervision and continuing professional development (CPD) is linked to a Social Workers continued registration with Social Work England.

 Other helpful policies and guides include:

 - Social Work England, Professional Standards;

 - Knowsley Council Capability procedure within the Managing Conduct, Performance and Information policy;